 How to Get Rid of Spiders in the Basement

 Basement spiders are common in homes throughout Pennsylvania.
-The main thing that attracts spiders to houses in the fall and winter is warmth.

 What Attracts Spiders in My House?